 From zucchini to spaghetti squash, all varieties of squash are basically fruits.
 Amongst the different types of squash, butternut squash’s sweet flavor makes it taste yummy when caramelized.

 One bite into a bell pepper and an explosion of flavors from sweet to tangy occurs inside the mouth.
-The green pepper to the sweet red varieties, each one is popular for the
+The green pepper to the sweet red varieties, each one is popular for the distinct flavors.

 The fibrous okra can be fried or added to stews.
 Power-packed with antioxidants and other nutrients, okra is actually a fruit.

 Rich in vitamin E and other nutrients, olive oil is a significant ingredient in the Mediterranean cuisine.
 Its characteristic tanginess allows it to be used as a pickle or as a topping.
 It is actually a drupe fruit.2